joereynolds/life/docs/index.md

 - weight-value-object.md - A weight value object for Python
 - scheme-linter.md - A linter for the Lisp dialect Scheme
 - sqhell.md - A lightweight/basic sql wrapper for vim
+- vim-view-plugin.md - A view file for vim...
+- entree.md - A wrapper around entr to version control watches

 # Abandoned projects